stenbror/PythonCoreRust/README.md

   strip python_core_rust\
   ls -la

-Project just started. be patient before it can be used for asnything usefull.
+Project just started. be patient before it can be used for anything usefull.

+For now expressions rules and statements rules is beeing implemented for Python 3.10 grammar.